 We have a problem

 Our governments spend billions on funding research.
-But the taxpayers who funded the research don’t have access to it.
+But most people don’t have access to it — including the taxpayers who ultimately funded the research.

-Grant-funded scientists do the research, write up their results as papers, format the manuscripts, prepare figures, and send them to publishers.
+Scholars, mostly funded by government money or charities, do the research.
+They write up their results as papers, format the manuscripts, prepare figures, and send them to publishers.
 Other scientists handle editing for the publishers (unpaid).
 Yet other scientists review the manuscripts for the editor (also unpaid).
 The result of all this is a honed and polished research paper.
 But all too often the publisher demands the copyright, and locks the research behind a paywall.

 “So what?”, you might ask.
 “I don’t want to read research papers.”